UWrc/UWrc.github.io/docs/data-commons/imagenet.md

 1. **PyTorch**: You can read instructions on the `ImageNet` function within PyTorch [<ins>**here**</ins>](https://pytorch.org/vision/stable/generated/torchvision.datasets.ImageNet.html).
 You can provide the cluster path to the function and it should present the data set for use within your Python code.
 2. **SquashFS**: The testing, training, and validation data are also provided as SquashFS objects in the base `/data/imagenet` path on `klone` and `/gpfs/datasets/imagenet` on `tillicum`.
 You can mount this and use directly in your code.
 This is preferred due to the large number of small files.
 3. **Direct**: The file path on `klone` is `/data/imagenet` and on `tillicum` is `/gpfs/datasets/imagenet`.
 It is not recommend to browse these folders directly that contain all the images due to the large number of files.
-This is why there are accompanyig `*_files.txt` files for each folder that contain all the file names within their respective folders for easier processing.
+This is why there are accompanying `*_files.txt` files for each folder that contain all the file names within their respective folders for easier processing.

 ### Tillicum